 Who are we?

-We are a national network of faith-based and community organisations who serve their communities through the delivery of public services, such as childcare, health and social care, housing and welfare to work.
+We are a national network of faith-based and community organisations seeking to serve their communities through social action and by offering services such as health and social care, childcare, housing and welfare to work.

 What do we do?